-This report provides Members with an overview of 'Investors in People', and the Service's recent success in achieving Gold and Silver in the Wellbeing award.
+This report provides Members with an overview in Investors in People, and the recent success in achieving Gold and Silver in the Wellbeing Award.

-That Members consider the contents of the report, including the Investors in People reports for People, and Wellbeing, attached to the report as Appendix 1 and 2.
+That Members consider the contents of this report, including the Investors in People reports for People and Wellbeing, along with the 12 Month Review attached to the report as Appendices 1, 2 and 3.

-- 1.1 The purpose of this report is to provide Members of the HR & Equalities Committee with an overview of the outcomes of the Investors in People (IiP), and the Wellbeing award, including the journey ahead. - 1.2 The 'Investors in People' is a standard for people management.
-It defines what it takes to lead, support, and manage people to ensure an inclusive workforce. - 1.3 The 'Investors in People Wellbeing' award is a standard for Health and Wellbeing strategy and implication, defined as Physical, Psychological and Social wellbeing. - 1.4 The 'Investors in People' is assessed against four levels:- - Standard - Silver - Gold - Platinum.
+- 1.1 The purpose of the report is to inform Members of the HR & Equalities Committee with an overview of the outcomes of the Investors in People (IiP) and the Wellbeing Award, including the journey ahead. - 1.2 The Investors in People is the standard for people management.
+It defines what it takes to lead, support, and manage people to ensure an inclusive workforce. - 1.3 The Investors in People Wellbeing Award is the standard for Health and Wellbeing strategy and implication, defined as Physical Wellbeing, Psychological Wellbeing, and Social Wellbeing. - 1.4 The Investors in People is assessed against four levels:- Standard, Silver, Gold, and Platinum. - 1.5 The Investors in People framework provides nine indicators in which 27 themes are used for comparison in performance management.
+This

-- 1.5 The Investors in People framework provides 9 indicators in which 27 themes are used for comparison in performance management.
-This framework will provide clear benchmarking for continuous improvement.
-The sixth generation standard focuses on three key areas:- Leading, Supporting, and Improving. - 1.6 The 'Investors in People Wellbeing' award has 3 indicators with 16 themes used as benchmarking against Wellbeing strategies embedded within other organisations.
-The three key areas are:- - Physical wellbeing - Psychological wellbeing - Social wellbeing - 1.7 Following the Service's re-accreditation in 'Investors in People', the organisation has seen significant improvement, and as a result has received Gold.
-Only 16% of organisations worldwide assessed will receive Gold. - 1.8 The Service took the decision to undertake the 'Investors in People Wellbeing' assessment in February, and achieved an outstanding result of Silver, the only organisation in Wales to have been awarded the Investors in People Wellbeing Silver award.
+- framework will provide clear benchmarking for continuous improvement.
+The sixth generation standard focuses on three key areas:- Leading, Supporting, and Improving. - 1.6 The Investors in People Wellbeing award has three indicators with 16 themes used as benchmarking against Wellbeing strategies embedded within other organisations.
+Three key areas:- Physical Wellbeing, Psychological Wellbeing, and Social Wellbeing. - 1.7 Following the Service's re-accreditation in Investors in People, the Service has seen significant improvements, and as a result the Service has received Gold.
+Only 16% of organisations worldwide assessed will receive Gold. - 1.8 The Service took the decision to undertake the Investors in People Wellbeing assessment in February 2021 and achieved an outstanding result of Silver, the first organisation in Wales to have been awarded the Investors in People Wellbeing Silver award.

-- 2.1 Insights assessment report was received in February 2021, with trend analysis available from the 2017 assessment report.
-Defined areas of improvement highlighted, along with areas of development, will form the action plan for the next three years. - 2.2 Investors in People indicators to be aligned with Business Management Information System (BMIS).
-Recommendations of improvement / tasks will be assigned owners within BMIS, reportable throughout the three year period. - 2.3 The Wellbeing assessment report was received in February 2021.
+- 2.1 Insights assessment report received February 2021 with trend analysis available from the 2017 assessment report.
+Defined areas of improvement highlighted, along with areas of development will form the action plan for the next three years.. - 2.2 Investors in People indicators have been aligned with Business Management Information System (BMIS).
+Recommendations of improvement areas will be assigned owners within BMIS, reportable throughout the three year period. - 2.3 The Wellbeing Assessment report received in 2021.
 Recommendations and areas of development are being prioritised and dissipated to established working groups. - 2.4 Wellbeing indicators will also be embedded within BMIS.
-Recommendations of improvement will be assigned owners within BMIS, and reportable throughout the three year period. - 2.5 Established working groups to continue supporting both awards, including direct links with the Senior Management Team when required.

-The working groups to remain the 'voice of our people', utilising the Investors in people insights reports as a mechanism in striving for continued improvement.
+Recommendations of areas the Service needs to develop in will be assigned to owners within BMIS, reportable throughout the three year period. - 2.5 Established working groups to continue supporting both awards, including direct links with the Senior Management Team when required.
+The working groups to remain the voice of our people (Shout Forum) utilising the Investors in People insights reports as a mechanism in striving for continued improvement.